-3.4.3
+3.4.3 Re-verification and Revalidation of Identity When Certificate Information Changes

 3.4.4 Identification and Authentication for Re-key After Revocation

-3.5 Identification and Authentication for Revocation Request 18
+3.5 Identification and Authentication for Revocation Request

 4.0 Certificate Lifecycle Operational Requirements 19

 4.1 Certificate Application 19

 4.1.1 Who Can Submit a Certificate Application 19

 4.1.2 Enrollment Process and Responsibilities 19

 4.2 Certificate Application Processing

-4.2.1

-4.2.2

-4.2.3
+4.2.1 Performing Identification and Authentication Functions

+4.2.2 Approval or Rejection of Certificate Applications

+4.2.3 Time to Process Certificate Applications 19

-4.3 Certificate Issuance 19
+4.3 Certificate Issuance

-4.3.1

-4.3.2 -
+4.3.1 CA Actions during Certificate Issuance

+4.3.2 Notifications to Subscriber by the CA of Issuance of Certificate

 4.4 Certificate Acceptance

-4.4.1
+4.4.1 Conduct Constituting Certificate Acceptance

-4.4.2 ,

-4.4.3
+4.4.2 4.4.3 Publication of the Certificate by the CA Notification of Certificate Issuance by the CA to Other Entities

 4.5 Key Pair and Certificate Usage

-4.5.1 , 3
+4.5.1 Subscriber Private Key and Certificate Usage

 4.5.2 Relying Party Public Key and Certificate Usage 20

 4.6 Certificate Renewal 20

 4.6.1 Circumstances for Certificate Renewal 20

 4.6.2 Who May Request Renewal 20

 4.6.3 Processing Certificate Renewal Requests 20

-4.6.4 Notification of New Certificate Issuance to Subscriber 20
+4.6.4 Notification of New Certificate Issuance to Subscriber

-4.6.5 Conduct Constituting Acceptance of a Renewed Certificate 20
+4.6.5 Conduct Constituting Acceptance of a Renewed Certificate

-4.6.6
+4.6.6 Publication of the Renewal Certificate by the CA

-4.6.7 Notification of Certificate Issuance by the CA to Other Entities 21
+4.6.7 Notification of Certificate Issuance by the CA to Other Entities

 4.7 Certificate Re-Key 21

 4.8 Certificate Modification 21

 4.9 Certificate Revocation and Suspension 21

 4.9.1 Circumstances for Revocation 21

 4.9.2 Who Can Request Revocation 21

 4.9.3 Procedure for Revocation Request 21

-4.9.4 •

-4.9.5 •

-4.9.6
+4.9.4 Revocation Request Grace Period

+4.9.5 Time Within Which CA Must Process the Revocation Request

+4.9.6 Revocation Checking Requirements for Relying Parties

-4.9.7
+4.9.7 CRL Issuance Frequency

-4.9.8
+4.9.8 4.9.9 Maximum Latency for CRLs On-Line Revocation/Status Checking Availability

 4.9.9

-4.9.1 4.9.1

 4.9.1

 4.9.1

 4.9.1

+4.9.1 4 Circumstances for Suspension 23

-4.10 Certificate Status Services
+4.10 Certificate Status Services 22

-4.10. •
+4.10

 4.10.

-2 Service Availability 23
+•.
+4.10.2 Service Availability